 You may choose to submit your abstract under one of the following options:

-Special note to YIA submitters – If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s birth date, as this date will be the qualifying point for the option validation.
-Abstracts with non eligible birth dates will be automatically removed from this option and graded as “no options” abstracts.
-Please tick the appropriate box in the Abstract Information section.
+Special note to YIA submitters: If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s date of birth, as this date will be the qualifying point for the option validation.
+Abstracts with non-eligible dates of birth will be automatically removed from this option and graded as 'no options' abstracts.
+Please tick the appropriate box in the abstract information section.

-Apply for the Nursing / Allied Professional Investigator Award.
-Reserved for registered nurses and allied professionals within 5 years after confirmation of PhD.
+The Nursing and Allied Professions Investigator Award option is reserved for registered nurses and allied professionals within five years after confirmation of their PhD.

-Note that by default the 1st author should be the presenter, if not, he/she needs to be able to explain his/her role in the research.
-Furthermore, on-site during the session, presenters will be in competition and graded under the following categories: originality, scientific content, presentation, answers to questions – they therefore need to be good English speakers.
+Note that by default the first author should be the presenter; if not, he/she needs to be able to explain his/her role in the research.
+During the session, presenters will be in competition and graded under the following categories: originality, scientific content, presentation, answers to questions – they therefore need to be good English speakers.

-If your abstract is selected for a YIA/NIA session, you will receive specific instructions.
-Prizes will be given to the four best presentations in each session, during the Awards Ceremony (a diploma and a prize of €2 000 for the winners, €1 000 for the runners-up).
+Presenters whose abstract is selected for presentation in an Award session will receive specific instructions.
+Results of the competition will be announced during the Awards Ceremony.
+Each finalist will receive an Award certificate and a prize - €2 000 for the winners and €1 000 for the runners-up).

-We highlight the fact that only the Presenter may have a prize & diploma addressed to him/her.
+We highlight the fact that only the Presenter may have a prize & award certificate addressed to him/her.

 Important!
-The first prize winners commit to submitting the full manuscript pertaining to the presented research for consideration for publication.
-For YIA winners in one of the ESC journals (European Heart Journal or Cardiovascular Research) - For the NIA winner in the European Journal of Cardiovascular Nursing.
+The first prize winners are invited to submit the full manuscript pertaining to the presented research for publication consideration.
+YIA winners could be published in one of the ESC journals (European Heart Journal or Cardiovascular Research), while NIA winners could appear in the European Journal of Cardiovascular Nursing.

-Please notice that this manuscript should be uploaded by the winning author after its presentation at the ESC congress via Editorial Manager and that this manuscript will undergo peer review (publication in one of the journals is not guaranteed).
+Please note that the manuscript should be uploaded by the winning author after presentation at the ESC Congress via the editorial manager and that this manuscript will undergo peer review (publication in one of the journals is not guaranteed).

 You may use this field to enter the name of the affiliation for your research or the name of an investigating team.
 Do not use this field to list individual authors.

-Affiliation/Investigating team will not be listed in the authors index of the Scientific Programme but will appear in publications.
+Affiliation/investigating teams will not be listed in the authors' index of the Scientific Programme but will appear in publications.

-All sources of financial support (including governmental grants) for this research should be listed under this heading.
-All grant funding agency abbreviations should be spelled out.
-This information will be published.
+All sources of financial support (including government grants) for this research must be filed under this heading and not in the abstract text.
+All grant funding agency abbreviations should be spelt out.
+This information will be published in the abstract itself.

-Your abstract must list at least 1 author in order to be submitted.
+Your abstract must list at least one author in order to be submitted.

 The names of authors will be published as listed on the submission form.
-Please make sure you have enter the full list of authors and that the information given for each author is correct, as no changes will be possible after the abstract is submitted (see paragraph on changes and corrections above).
+Please make sure you have entered the full list of authors - Official contributors in the research submitted - and that the information given for each author is correct, as no changes will be possible after the abstract is submitted (see paragraph on changes and corrections above).

 The authors’ order and details (names, cities, country codes) will be published as entered by the submitter.

-The submitter certifies that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract and that they are aware that their names will appear in all publications.
+The submitter certifies and warranties to the ESC that the list of authors is complete and that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract and that they are aware that their names will appear in all publications.

 You will be requested to select your institution when you create the presenter and the authors.
 Once you have entered your city, a list will automatically appear from which you can select your institution.

-If your institution is not in the list, you have the possibility of creating it.
+If your institution is not on the list, you have the possibility of creating it.

-If your city is not in the list, please enter it, press enter then add your institution.
+If your city is not on the list, please enter it, press 'enter' and then add your institution.

 All abstracts must be submitted (and will be presented) in English using UK English spelling with accurate grammar and spelling suitable for publication.
 If in doubt, please arrange for the review of your abstract by a native English speaker, by a university scientific publications office (or other similar facility) prior to submission.

-Abstracts must contain original material neither published nor presented elsewhere prior to the ESC Congress 2017 (in print or electronically).
+Abstracts must contain original material neither published nor presented elsewhere.
+Please refer to embargo policy below.

 Abstract submitted on animal studies: Study must follow the "Principles of laboratory animal care" (NIH Publication no. 85-23 revised 1985) and according to the national law if applicable.